AdobeDocs/commerce-admin.en/help/b2b/install.md

 ---
-title: "Install the [!DNL B2B for Adobe Commerce] Extension"
+title: Install the [!DNL B2B for Adobe Commerce] Extension
-description: "Learn how to install the [!DNL B2B for Adobe Commerce] metapackage."
+description: Learn how to install the [!DNL B2B for Adobe Commerce] metapackage.
+exl-id: a6947212-1708-40ae-9e81-874467eba5e1
 ---
 # Install the [!DNL B2B for Adobe Commerce] Extension